ACP contest overview & rules

 Minneapolis, MN 55414

 ACP Individual Awards honor the nation’s best collegiate journalism — in a wide range of categories.
 The awards are presented to individuals and small teams.
-There are 49 contests in nine categories outlined in detail below.
+There are 52 contests in eight divisions outlined in detail below.

 ONLINE AWARD SUBMISSION: All entries are submitted using the BetterBNC award platform.